SubversionRando/SubversionRando/readme.txt

 README

-contact randorandy (ironrusty) or strotlog with questions
+contact randorandy (ironrusty) or strotlog or beauxq (buxnq) with questions

 simple readme for now